Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-07/05-media-mgmnt/page-06.md

 ### Content Protection
 You saw how easy it is to download files from `<video>` and `<audio>` elements on the previous page.

-If content protection is important, you should use a third party service, such as [Bandcamp](https://bandcamp.com/).
+If content protection is important, you should use a third party service, such as <a href="https://bandcamp.com/" target="_new">Bandcamp</a>.
 These services have a vested interest in protecting the content on their servers.

 The use of these services may also increase browser compatibility, as they want to ensure their content is available to everyone.
 This means you don't have to worry about browser compatibility issues as much!